 - AMSA Mandated Practical Assessment (AMPA) (Assessed during course delivery and valid for 12 months)

-- Sea Service
+- Sea Service (as detailed below)

 - AMSA Certificate of Competency Application Requirements